 Boards of education decide which second languages will be offered.
 Core French will be the language offered if the board does not offer an alternative.

 Only second language curricula which have program guides listed in the Educational Program Guide Order (PDF) are eligible to meet the second language requirement for Grades 5 to 8.

 Boards of education may develop their own second language curricula for elective or additional language studies as permitted under the Board Authorized Course Order.

 Boards may apply to the Ministry to have their locally developed second language curricula given provincial approval.
 (A locally developed second language curriculum that has received provincial approval is eligible to meet the second language requirement for Grades 5 to 8.)

 English Language Learning

 Boards of education should provide programming that addresses the learning needs of individual ELL students, including learning opportunities that value the students' first language and diverse cultural backgrounds.

 Français Langue première 10, 11 and 12 and English Language Arts 10, 11 and 12 are graduation requirements for students in Programme francophone.

-Aboriginal language courses (as with all second language courses) should be developed appropriate to second language learners.
-Only Aboriginal languages with provincial curriculum for Grades 5 to 8 will be eligible to meet the second language requirement (see below).
-The board of education and the local Aboriginal people should collaborate to develop Aboriginal language curriculum and resources.
+Indigenous language courses (as with all second language courses) should be developed appropriate to second language learners.
+Only Indigenous languages with provincial curriculum for Grades 5 to 8 will be eligible to meet the second language requirement (see below).
+The board of education and the local Indigenous people should collaborate to develop Indigenous language curriculum and resources.

 Second Language Requirement Grade 5 to 8